-Santa Cruz la Laguna is a beautiful town on Lago Atitlan that is accessible only by boat or on foot.
+Santa Cruz la Laguna is one of the best towns around Lake Atitlan and is accessible only by boat or on foot.
 There are frequent boats between Panajachel and San Pedro and other lakeside villages.

 There are two towns to Santa Cruz – a resort town on the water’s edge and a Kaqchiquel village about 600 meters uphill.
 Tuk-tuks hang out by the dock to take people up the hill if they don’t want to walk.
 Hotels and restaurants are strewn along the edge of the lake.
 A wall and boardwalk have been built in response to the rising water levels.
 The views of the lake and surrounding volcanoes from Santa Cruz are some of the most stunning in Guatemala.